AJBogo9/activity-challenge-bot/README.md

 ![SummerBodyBot Banner](./assets/banner.svg)

-SummerBodyBot is a Telegram bot designed to track and record competition scores among Aalto guilds and within teams.
-Participants can register, join or create teams, log weekly activities to earn points, and view various rankings and statistics.
+SummerBodyBot is a Telegram bot designed to track and record activity scores among Aalto guilds and within teams.
+Participants can register, join or create teams, log activities to earn points, and view various rankings and statistics via the bot and a Metabase dashboard.

 ## Features

-- 🏆 Guild-based competition tracking
+- 🏆 **Guild-based competition tracking**: Compete for your guild's glory.
-- 👥 Team creation and management
+- 👥 **Team management**: Create or join teams to compete with friends.
-- 📊 Real-time leaderboards and statistics
+- 📊 **Real-time leaderboards**: Track your progress and rankings instantly.
-- 🏃 Activity logging (exercise, sports, wellness)
+- 🏃 **Activity logging**: Log exercise and wellness activities with ease.
-- 📈 Points calculation and ranking system
+- 📈 **Metabase integration**: Visual analytics and dashboards for deep insights.
+- 🛠️ **Administrative tools**: Scripts for managing guilds and test data.

 ## Tech Stack

-- **Bun** - Runtime environment
+- **Bun** - Fast JavaScript/TypeScript runtime
-- **Telegraf** - Telegram bot framework
+- **Telegraf** - Modern Telegram bot framework
-- **MongoDB** - Database
-- **Mongoose** - ODM for MongoDB
+- **Postgres** - Relational database for persistent storage
-- **Podman** - Containerization
+- **Podman** - Containerization for easy deployment
-- **Metabase** - Analytics and dashboard
+- **Metabase** - Business intelligence and analytics
+- **VitePress** - Documentation site generator

 ## Quick Start